 SAM B. PEÑA PLANETARIUM – we watched a show called “Perfect Little Planet” that talks about the planets and the various moons at the planetarium.
 It was a very educational show that I highly recommend for anyone visiting Visalia with a 3rd grader and up, even I learned a lot.
 Call to check as shows will vary as well as the target audience of each show.
 Also, don’t trust Google Maps, the actual address to this place is 11535 Avenue 264, Visalia, CA 93277.
 If you just type in planetarium, it may lead you to the old location.
 Good thing I called or we would have been late for the show.

 VISIT DOWNTOWN VISALIA – besides all the restaurants in downtown, you can also marvel at various historical building like the Fox Theatre in downtown which currently serves as a live venue for music and stage performances and the Art Deco Visalia Town Center Post Office which is registered with the National Register of Historic Places.

 VISIT SEQUOIA NATIONAL PARK – With Visalia being located on the foothills of the Sierra Nevada Mountains, you’re just a quick drive to Sequoia.
-But who needs to drive when you can ride a Sequoia shuttle service for only $15 roundtrip.
+During the summertime, you can ride a Sequoia shuttle service for only $15 roundtrip.
 This service is available starting end of May and runs throughout the summer.
-We did drive though as we were headed to Yosemite after Sequoia.
-Check our 20 Tips for Visiting Sequoia National Park as you may need more info other than the shuttle if you’re a first-timer.
+Check out our 20 Tips for Visiting Sequoia National Park as you may need more info other than the shuttle service if you’re a first-timer.